CreatorFlow

 How does pricing differ between approaches?+

-Recipe card platforms charge $25-50/month for specialized features.
-General DM tools often use per-contact pricing that scales with your audience.
-Link delivery tools like CreatorFlow use flat-rate pricing ($15/month) regardless of contact volume.
+Recipe card platforms charge $25-50/month for specialized formatting features.
+General DM tools often use per-contact pricing that starts low but scales up quickly as your audience grows, sometimes reaching $100/month at 10,000 contacts.
+Link delivery tools like CreatorFlow use flat-rate pricing around $15/month regardless of how many contacts or DMs you send, making costs predictable as your account scales.

 Can I switch tools later without losing data?+